House Fire Statistics and Facts to Know in 2026

 Structure Type Breakdown

 Single-family homes have the highest fire risk among all residential structures.
-One and two-family dwellings account for the vast majority of residential fires and related fatalities, with roughly a one-in-125 lifetime risk of dying in a home fire.
+One and two-family dwellings account for the majority of residential fires and related fatalities.
+The lifetime risk of dying in a home fire runs roughly one in 125.

 Apartments rank second in fire frequency but benefit from more modern building codes requiring sprinkler systems.
-Other multi-family housing experiences fewer total fires but often presents evacuation challenges due to limited exit routes or unfamiliar layouts.
+Other multi-family housing records fewer total fires.
+Evacuation challenges can arise from limited exit routes or unfamiliar building layouts.

 clock icon